 Some of the characteristic signs and symptoms of the disease include:

-Unfortunately, there is no cure for multiple myeloma.
-However, there are treatments available which can treat the symptoms and complications, stabilise the disease, and slow down its progress.
+While there is no cure for multiple myeloma, there are treatments available which can treat the symptoms and complications, stabilise the disease, and slow down its progress.
 In most people, treatment can control the disease for between several months to a few years.

 If you have multiple myeloma that is still in its early stages and you don’t have any symptoms, you may not need any treatment.
 But your condition will need to be carefully monitored by your doctor, so that treatment can be started if necessary.

 If you do have symptoms, there are treatments that can help control the disease, including:

 - bisphosphonate medicines to strengthen your bones and prevent your blood calcium level from rising; and

 - stem cell transplants.